alessia-s/Digimon16s/readme.md

 ## Requirements
 This program comes with two hmm models for the 16s gene, one for Archeal genomes (arc.ssu.rnammer.hmm) and one for Bacterial genomes (bac.ssu.rnammer.hmm).
 It is possible to work with a user-provided hmm model, but the program as not been tested for this.

-This program has been designed to work with a specific folder structure (see example directory):
+This program has been designed to work with a specific folder structure (see example directory structure.zip):
 - .fasta/.fna/.fa files in a subfolder to the current Working Directory.
 You are to specify the name of the folder as an argument when launching the program from command line.
 - The .hmm file for hnmmer has to be in the same directory as the program.